Muskan01-engg/BEE-project/README.md

 This website serves as a comprehensive platform for exploring real estate properties and booking hotel accommodations.
 Designed with a user-friendly interface, it allows users to search for properties and hotels based on location, price range, and amenities.
-The site also includes features for property listings, detailed descriptions, images, user reviews, and secure booking functionality, catering to both buyers and travelers.

 # Features
  Property listings